Take a look at some of our PowerPoint programs and videos!

 first-person character program about the Underground Railroad in Ohio.

-(This video is not the complete performance of the program and has
+is not the complete performance of the program and has been edited to

 of Mary Langston and her famous grandson, writer Langston Hughes along